 My art therapy practice has spanned multiple age groups, from children, adolescents, and young adults to elders.
 My work is grounded in Relational-Cultural Theory and a social justice focus, as implemented through collective crafting.
 The Queer community and our collaborators collectively create inclusive spaces that are communal, participatory, and open-ended.
 These spaces provide the opportunity for constructing alternative narratives that reject the dominance of heteronormativity.
 In individual art therapy sessions, I foster a collaborative, client-centered, and art-based therapeutic relationship through which the client can explore their personal concerns, intersectional identities, and cultural narratives.

-My work strives to broaden Queer representation through my art and in my art therapy practice including the sessions I run, the community art projects in which I am involved, and the Yarnies I create.
-I am committed to Queer advocacy in art therapy.
+I strive to broaden Queer representation by way of both my art and art therapy practices.
+Through the sessions I run, the community-based art projects I facilitate, and the Yarnies I create, I am committed to Queer advocacy.